epfl-ada/ada-2024-project-skibidata/README.md

    - _Usage_:

-     We use the API from [IMdB](https://www.imdb.com/) to retrieve basic informations
+     The API from [IMdB](https://www.imdb.com/) is used to retrieve poster of movies for some visualization on the website.

 ## Methods
 We will consider two types of recommandation system: